freyxian/springRestful/README.md

 # springRestful
-Spring Restful services with Hibernate and basic spring security Here I am using HSQLDB run as server, as I am using DBPC connection pool.
+Spring Restful services with Hibernate and basic spring security.
+Here I am using HSQLDB run as server, as I am using DBPC connection pool.
 Front side use ajax call.
 Need use test case to insert user info into database, as password is encrypted.